 Lasantha De Alwis

-Lasantha De Alwis is the Head of the Operations Department/Corporate Secretary at the CTO.
+Lasantha De Alwis is the Director of ICT Development/Corporate Secretary at the CTO.
 As the Director of Operations, Lasantha manages the three operational divisions of the CTO; Research & Consultancy, Capacity Development & Training, and International Events.
 As the Corporate Secretary he assists the Secretary General in the governance aspects while liaising with the member institutions and other stakeholders to ensure that their priorities are properly reflected across the entire range of CTO activities.
 One of his key objectives is to promote inter-Commonwealth cooperation as a mechanism to assist the less developed members of the Commonwealth.
 In addition, Lasantha leads on the CTO’s Cybersecurity work, which aims to help strengthen the Cybersecurity frameworks of Commonwealth countries.

 Lasantha is an Attorney-at-Law and also holds a Masters in Business Administration.
 He initially spent nine years in the banking sector in Sri Lanka, before joining Sri Lanka Telecom, the leading telecommunications company in Sri Lanka, first as the Head of Legal and then as the Acting Chief Administration Officer.
 He left Sri Lanka Telecom in 2004 to join the CTO.

 Marcel Ambiana Belingue was appointed as Senior Manager and Head of Membership & Communications in September 2013.
 He joined the CTO in 2004 and held two previous positions, first as Marketing Communications Manager (2004-2006), then as Senior Manager, Capacity Development & Training (2006-2013).